"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 Well, heck.
-Leave me to the authorities, I'll just end up on your doorstep anyway.
+Leave me to the authorities; I'd just end up on your doorstep anyway.

 "No," Mr. Logan stated, "we bring her.
-She might have information about the sick bastards that lived here."
+She might have information about the sick bastards who lived here."

 Yes yes!
 I know stuff!
 I do!

-"Fine," the big, tall guy huffed and leaned down to, I thought, help me up, but instead threw me over his shoulder like a leather jacket and asked if they were leaving now.
+"Fine," the big, tall guy huffed and leaned down to, I thought, help me up, but instead threw me over his shoulder like a leather jacket and asked if they were leaving.

 Well if I had dignity left to speak of, it was thrown down on the floor like a snotty Kleenex.

-Everything was calm now, but after the one they called "Warpath" draped me like a scarf over his shoulder, it got weird.
+Everything was calm, but after the one they called "Warpath" draped me like a scarf over his shoulder, it got weird.
+Well, weird-er.

-Warpath-guy was also twirling and punching through walls at such a dizzy, stomach turning speed, I was grateful to have an empty stomach or he would have my meal down his back.
+Warpath-guy was also twirling and punching through walls at such a dizzy, nauseating speed, I was grateful to have an empty stomach or he would have my meal down his back.

-They'd given me a bottle of water and I downed it in less than half a minute, but then ended up throwing it up again.
+They'd given me a bottle of water and I downed it in less than half a minute, but then ended up throwing it up.
 My body must have freaked out, not knowing what to do with uncontaminated water.